4 typical dishes, 2 chefs, 4 techniques

 Peruvian Amazonian gastronomy can be studied taking into account five main aspects: its geographical context, its techniques, its ingredients, the renowned chefs or cooks dedicated to experimenting with these elements and, of course, the typical dishes of the region.

-Geographical context of Peruvian Amazonian gastronomy
+Geographical context of Peruvian Amazonian cuisine

 The Peruvian Amazon is the second largest in terms of extension, after the vast Brazilian Amazon.
 It is almost 783,000 km2, an enormous area larger than that of some Latin American countries, covering 71% of Peru’s territory.

-In that part of the Amazon basin there are some cities, such as Iquitos, the most populated city in that region, Tarapoto, Moyobamba, etc. These cities have developed a gastronomic offer of great interest.
+In that part of the Amazon basin there are various cities, such as Iquitos, the most populated city in that region, Tarapoto, Moyobamba, etc. These cities have developed a gastronomic offer of great interest.

-Lima’s, for example, is restricted to a few restaurants, some of very high quality.
+Lima’s Amazonian cuisine, for example, is restricted to a few restaurants, some of very high quality.
 This is the case of Amaz, for example, directed by chef Pedro Miguel Schiaffino, one of the most representative Amazonian chefs in the world, and the best known in Peru.

-4 Amazonian cooking techniques
+Four Amazonian cooking techniques

-1. Treatment of bitter cassava
+1. Treatment of bitter cassava or yucca

 2. The marona challua